|

 cruising yachts that we have operated from here in Brunei

-for the last seven years.
+since 2001.
 It has the same great system

 reliability, data compression and transfer speed, but